Dungeness Crab Melt is a rich and decadent open faced sandwich with lump crab meat and creamy Tillamook cheese.

 - Heat a cast iron grill pan over medium high heat.
 Butter both sides of each slice of sourdough bread.
 Grill on each side and set aside.

 - Drain excess moisture from crab meat and place crab meat in a bowl.
-Add Tillamook white cheddar cheese, Tillamook medium cheddar cheese, mayonnaise, green onion and 4 halves of the roasted tomatillo.
+Add Tillamook white cheddar cheese, Tillamook pepper jack cheese, mayonnaise, green onion and 4 halves of the roasted tomatillo.
 Gently fold together.

 - Place grilled slices of sourdough bread on a sheet pan.
 Top with 1/4 of the crab mixture.
 Place under broiler until melted and dripping down the sides.